mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void SeekRRN([SeekMode mode](/reference/datagate/datagate-common/seek-mode.html), [long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

-Seeks the file to the specified RRN using the given seek mode.
+Positions the file pointer at the record with the specified relative record number (RRN) in the file that the FileAdapter is working with.

 ```cs
 void SeekRRN(SeekMode mode, long RRN)